Frequently Asked Questions

 1. Living Soil Basics & Practice

 Q1.
-What is living soil, and why does it matter for cannabis?
+What is living soil, and why does it matter for cannabis or pot cultivation?

 Answer:

 Q2.
-How do I start with living soil (from seed to harvest)?
+How do I start growing in living soil, from seed to harvest?

 Answer: